Lombiq/GitHub-Actions/Readme.md

-# Lombiq NuGet Publishing Github Actions
+# Lombiq Github Actions

 ## About

-Github Actions shared between Lombiq projects, used to publish packages to NuGet.
+Some common Github Actions shared between Lombiq projects, e.g. to publish packages to NuGet.
+There workflows can be invoked through the `call-build-workflow` step from any other repository's workflow.

+To add them to a project create a folder in the root of the repository that will call these actions, e.g. _.github/workflows/build.yml_ and/or _.github/workflows/publish.yml_.

 ## Documentation

-This includes two workflows that can be invoked through the `call-build-workflow` step:
+### .NET build workflow

-- _build.yml_: Builds the project with the .NET SDK.
+Builds the project with the .NET SDK.
-- _publish.yml_: Builds the project with the .NET SDK and publishes it as a NuGet package to the configured NuGet feed.

-To add to a project create a folder from the root of the repository that will call these actions, _.github/workflows/build.yml_ and/or _.github/workflows/publish.yml_.

 Example _build.yml_:

 ```yaml
 name: build